Meet the Thirst Music teamWe're proud of each and every one of our team! Here are their portfolios...

 Steve’s passion for the electric guitar in particular, has seen him play in local band The Boogie Men while more recently he has joined a function band enabling him to play anything from contemporary music to good old rock n’ roll!

 After studying music to A-level at school, Carly successfully completed her ABRSM grade 8 exams in piano, voice and clarinet.
-During the following years, she has been a member of several local choirs, has established vocal quartet ‘Fourtissimo’, is lead singer in the function band ‘Tailor Made‘ and more recently has formed acoustic trio ‘Carlzberg & The Champagne Flutes’ (along with fellow Thirst tutors, Charlie Holmes and Naomi Burton) all of which are regularly booked for events such as garden parties and weddings.
+During the following years, she has been a member of several local choirs, has established vocal quartet ‘Fourtissimo’, is lead singer in the function bands ‘Tailor Made‘ and ‘Underdog’ and more recently has formed acoustic trio ‘Carlzberg & The Champagne Flutes’ (along with fellow Thirst tutor Naomi Burton and familiar face on the local music scene, Charlie Holmes) all of which are regularly booked for events such as garden parties and weddings.

 Carly has competed in the Guernsey Eisteddford many times and enjoys busking and performing locally whenever the opportunity arises.